c6ws/tpt2/powerstonesnake/README.md

 # Snake on Powerstones
 This is a set of scripts that allow you to play snake on powerstones

+Note:
+The scripts were made in the in-game editor, so there are no `.tpt2` files

 ## Requirements
 - Dynamic UI scaling must be off
 - 8 scripts and 21 max. lines in Facility AI